BloomTech-Labs/city-data-comparison-ds/README.md

 Metrolytics provides statistics on 15,000 different cities in the United States that are available for viewing.
 These statistics include information about housing prices, employment, lifestyle and much more.

-🚫  delete if front end is not applicable to your project

 1️⃣ [Deployed Front End](https://master.d1td9ufw3xylcx.amplifyapp.com/)